mlava/perplexity_ai/README.md

 Search the advanced conversational search engine at Perplexity AI using their API from within your Roam Research graph!

+**New:**
+- updated storage mechanism for conversation history to hide duplicate data from Roam Research internal search

 You will need an API key from https://www.perplexity.ai/settings/api and you can enter this in the Roam Depot settings for this extension.

 You will also need to choose the AI model to use for your search.
 The currently available options are available from https://docs.perplexity.ai/guides/model-cards.